 A High Jump Coaching School Session With Matt Horsnell

 Here is a video recording of a Little Athletics NSW Sunday Coaching School session that features Australian high jump coach Matt Horsnell.
-Matt is the coach of Nicola McDermott who currently has a personal best performance of 1.96 metres.
+Matt is the coach of Nicola McDermott who at the time of the recording had a personal best performance of 1.96 metres.
+She has since been the first Australian woman to clear 2 metres and was the silver medallist in the Women’s High Jump at the Tokyo Olympics.

 Below the video you will find 14 key takeaways from the session.